nunnun/push-categorised-message/draft-nakajima-webpush-problem-statement.md

 # Introduction {#intro}

 The delivery of real-time events such as incoming calls or messages is an essential feature of mobile application and its platform.
-The Web Push {{I-D.thomson-webpush-http2}} protocol has been proposed to enable delierying the events required by W3C Web Push API {{API}}.
+The Web Push {{I-D.thomson-webpush-http2}} protocol has been proposed to enable delierying the events required by W3C Web Push API {{PushAPI}}.

 Also, emergency alerting is an apparently important feature of telecommunication network such as cellular networks, allowing the goverments or authorities to send a warnings of natural disaster or accident.